ncase/anxiety/scenes/act3.md

 publish("act3",["roofhunter",17]);
 ```

 r: Pleasure is the opposite of pain.
-There-fucking-fore, you can use pleasure to fight pain!
+There-^fuck^ing-fore, you can use pleasure to fight pain!

 ```
 publish("act3",["roofhunter",18]);
 ```

-r: How do those Silicon Valley pseudo-Buddhists not see this shit?!
+r: How do those Silicon Valley pseudo-Buddhists not see this ^shit^?!

 ```
 publish("act3",["roofhunter",6]);